 Despite the plethora of venues to close in recent years, there have been strides made to save London's few remaining queer venues.

-London's first LGBT+ homeless shelter recently opened in a former fire station building in Clerkenwell.
+London's first LGBTQ+ homeless shelter recently opened in a former fire station building in Clerkenwell.
 The space will also be used as a daytime community centre for the wider community.

-Similarly, in 2017, Tower Hamlets council ordered the developer that bought the Joiners Arms to replace it with a new LGBT+ venue, as a condition of the planning approval.
+Similarly, in 2017, Tower Hamlets council ordered the developer that bought the Joiners Arms to replace it with a new LGBTQ+ venue, as a condition of the planning approval.

 "That's a first for London and internationally, that planning is being used to insist that a developer provide such a space," Campkin said.

-"The activism around queer space has made people access what LGBT venues are and what might need to improve about them," he added.
-"Greater accessibility is one thing and catering for a wider spectrum of the LGBT community is another, so there are definite design roles there."
+"The activism around queer space has made people access what LGBTQ+ venues are and what might need to improve about them," he added.
+"Greater accessibility is one thing and catering for a wider spectrum of the LGBTQ community is another, so there are definite design roles there."

 One thing Campkin is reluctant to do is define exactly what queer space is.
 He believes the definition has changed over the decades and will likely continue to do so in the future – as with any culture.